Creedon PLLC Employee Manual & Policy Guidelines

 Any questions or comments concerning the Firm’s policies, practices, or work rules should be directed to a Managing Attorney.
 All Firm employees must follow the policies stated in this Handbook unless a change or exception has been pre-approved in writing by a Managing Attorney.

-The Equity Owners of the firm are James Creedon and Daniel Correa.
+The sole Equity Owner of the firm is James Creedon.

 As used in this Handbook and in the Firm’s system of personnel administration, the following terms have the meanings stated below: